 To capture emerging AI security challenges, the benchmark's evaluation dimensions are periodically updated based on the most widely used and nascent application scenarios.
 Similarly, existing test questions are continually reviewed for their effectiveness and removed if they lose their challenge (e.g., if most mainstream models can robustly pass them).

-The next planned update \textit{(v251215)}, is scheduled to expand the benchmark's scope by introducing two critical new evaluation dimensions: \begin{itemize} \item \textbf{Text-to-Image Generation Safety:} Assessing the safety of models used to generate or describe images, particularly in terms of filtering out illegal, harmful, or culturally inappropriate visual content. \item \textbf{Agentic Safety:} Evaluating the security of models operating within autonomous or agentic frameworks, which includes assessing their ability to resist tool-use-based attacks or malicious instruction chaining. \end{itemize}
+The next planned update \textit{(v260315)} is scheduled to expand the benchmark's scope by introducing the following new dimensions: \begin{itemize} \item \textbf{Text-to-Image Generation Safety:} Assessing the safety of models used to generate or describe images, particularly in terms of filtering out illegal, harmful, or inappropriate visual content. \item \textbf{Agentic Safety:} Evaluating the security of models operating within autonomous or agentic frameworks, which includes assessing their ability to resist tool-use-based attacks or malicious instruction chaining. \end{itemize}